Your captions look perfect inside CapCut.

 - Software encoding is slower but more stable for complex captions

-Step 2: Select stable codec
+Step 2: Select a stable codec

 - Format: MP4 (H.264 AVC) — not H.265 HEVC, not MOV